MATH3962/4062 Rings, Fields and Galois Theory (Advanced)

 - Assignment 1 due on Thursday 9th April (Week 7)

 - Final exam, worth 60%, during examination period.
-Further details will be posted later.
+For further details, see the Exam Information section below.

 The tutorial sheets will be posted below.
 We won't get through all the questions in the tutorial.
 It is expected that you spend at least 3 or 4 hours of your own time each week finishing off as many of the questions as you can.
 This is key to success in this challenging course.